-Below, you can find the presentation that was basis of the ATS2020 webinar held by Nicolas Kanaris on O365 and OneNote Classbook in February 2016. the webinar recording and the beautiful workspace that can be entered by ATS2020 Partners via our Sharepoint Site.
-External users and project partners alike can find guides for the ATS2020 learning environments via the ATS2020 Resources Portal.
+Below, you can find the presentation that was basis of the ATS2020 webinar held by Nicolas Kanaris on O365 and OneNote Class Notebook in February 2016.
+Below you can find the presentation for the webinar.
+The workspace can be entered by ATS2020 Partners via our Sharepoint Site.
+External users and project partners alike can find guides for OneNote Class Notebook via the ATS2020 Resources Portal.

 OneNote Class Notebook as an ePortfolio

 Edita Rabizaite, ATS2020 partner and known personally to many of us from the ATS2020 trainers' workshop in Krems, contributed to the MS Office blogs with a post on "OneNote Class Notebook as an ePortfolio" (posted April 20, 2016).
 As her didactic settings for creating ePortfolios within OneNote Class Notebook are quite similar to the ones used in EUfolio and ATS2020, her blogpost is almost a perfect guideline how work with Office 365/OneNote Class notebook could look like for ATS2020 pilot classes.
 She illustrates her work with graphics - and thus makes everyone eager to start trying out her/his own teaching and learning experience with OneNote Class Notebook!

 Introductory lesson for students on the use of Office 365 and the ATS2020 project